Written by: Angeline Antonakos Boswell, KGHP Researcher

 Fil Menikefs immigrated to Kingston in order to attend Queen’s University, which was a non-typical immigration story during this era.
 He did not end up attending university, and instead joined the work force.
 As he describes, Greeks that came later than 1950 had a hard time buying a house and finding work.
 Most of them worked in restaurants and they worked extremely hard.
 Many Greeks worked in a leather factory because it was undesirable work.
 When the factory closed a lot of the workers went to Queen’s to work either in cleaning or in maintenance, or they worked for the Kingston General Hospital.

-John bought the LaSalle Hotel in the 1960s, where the LaSalle Mews is today at 303 Bagot St. The hotel had 40 rooms.
+John, George, and Peter bought the LaSalle Motel in the 1960s, where the Travelodge Motel is today at 2360 Princess St. The hotel had 40 rooms.
 They rented out the rooms for 7 CAD/night.
 In 1974 John and his brother renovated the hotel.
 They were working many, many hours: 12-15 hours a day, 7 days a week.
-This LaSalle Hotel was where the general assembly for the Greek Community was held in 1961, during which they decided to make an official community charter and purchase the church.
+The Travelodge Motel is still a very successful business to this day, home to the acclaimed Cavelier Dining Room.

 Ted Brousalis, the late husband of Maria Karis Brousalis, moved to Kingston and worked for the Karkoulis family.
 The Karkoulises and Ted knew each other, as they were friends in their hometown in Greece.
 This can be considered an example of chain migration, and an example of occupational specialization, since Ted began working as a dishwasher in the Karkoulis’s restaurant.
 Eventually, he entered the restaurant business himself.